-Over the last twenty years, I've planned and led educational travel seminars for such diverse groups as Interhostel, college and high school students, museum groups, the Audubon Society, groups of artists and teachers, and Cooperative Extension System groups.
+Over the last twenty-five years, I've planned and led educational travel seminars for such diverse groups as Interhostel, college and high school students, museum groups, the Audubon Society, groups of artists and teachers, and Cooperative Extension System groups.

 How did all of this begin?
-I used to take students from The Ohio State University to Mexico and then Guatemala with me, and seventeen years ago, I started an embroidery cooperative in a small village in the Department of Solola in Guatemala.
-As time went by, I met Sue Patterson, a former Peace Corps volunteer and US State Department employee, and I now support the work of a reproductive health program (WINGS) she started in Antigua, Guatemala.
-I've recently met another group, Asociación Maya, a group of Mayan women who weave beautiful chenille scarves in Solola.
-Anyone who has gone to Guatemala with me has been impressed with this cooperative of over 200 Kaqchikel-speaking indigenous Mayan women, where the women dye the thread at their cooperative, and then they weave the scarves on backstrap looms in their homes.
+I used to take students from The Ohio State University to Mexico and then Guatemala with me, and about 20 years ago, I started an embroidery cooperative in a small village in the Department of Solola in Guatemala.
+As time went by, I met Sue Patterson, a former Peace Corps volunteer and US State Department employee, and I now support the work of a reproductive health program (WINGS) Sue started in Antigua, Guatemala.
+I've met another group, Asociación Maya, a group of Mayan women who weave beautiful chenille scarves in Solola.
+Anyone who has gone to Guatemala with me has been impressed with this cooperative of over 275 Kaqchikel-speaking indigenous Mayan women, where the women dye the thread at their cooperative, and then they weave the scarves on backstrap looms in their homes.

 My education includes a bachelors degree from the University of Michigan and two graduate degrees from The Ohio State University.
 As a former college professor, I treat my travel seminars (in my mind anyway) as college courses, with definite plans and expected outcomes and goals, readings, a syllabus (itinerary), and the usual items that preparation of a college course entail.
-But there are no pop quizzes and no term papers are required!!!
+But there are no pop quizzes, and no term papers are required!!!

 Thank you for visiting my web site!